jsjoeio/twilio-superclass/README.md

 - talk about how during the event, we'll provide a link to get help from Twilions

-## Taking Twilio to the Next Level
+## 🆙 Doing More with Twilio

-- internships or working at Twilio (link)
+- Check out the Twilio University Program or open roles on the [jobs page](https://www.twilio.com/company/jobs)
-- finding local community
+- Want to get more involved with Twilio?
+Learn more about the [Twilio Champions Program](https://www.twilio.com/blog/introducing-twilio-champions-program)
-- sharing what you build on Twitter and writing a blog post
+- Like to write and share what you built?
+Write a blog post for Twilio and [get paid](https://go.twilio.com/twilio-voices/)!